- About OSPR

 - SETTLEMENT WITH RESPONSIBLE PARTY

-Once the damage claim is completed, DFG and the other trustees attempt to reach a settlement with the responsible party.
+Once the damage claim is completed, CDFW and the other trustees attempt to reach a settlement with the responsible party.
 This is usually successful without going to court.

 - RESTORATION IMPLEMENTATION